 The People’s Republic of China, another defendant in the case, hasn’t responded to the lawsuit.
 Baidu’s lawyers said in the court filing that the Chinese government also wasn’t properly served under international law, citing a letter from the Chinese Ministry of Justice.

 “The Hague Convention is the exclusive means of serving judicial documents” on the Chinese government, Baidu’s lawyers said in their motion to dismiss.
 Referring to the plaintiffs’ delivery of the complaint to Baidu and the People’s Republic through FedEx Corp.
-(FDX) mailings, the lawyers said, “The Hague Convention does not authorize service by FedEx.”
+(FDX:US) mailings, the lawyers said, “The Hague Convention does not authorize service by FedEx.”

 The writers claimed that Baidu.com, “in conjunction with and as an agent and enforcer of the People’s Republic of China, purposely designed its search engine algorithm to exclude” pro- democracy topics.
 They said Baidu and China violated free speech provisions of U.S. and New York State law.